- Bhutan is open for tourism now

 With effect from 4 April 2022 all the international travel has to stay only for 5 days in quarantine if he/she is fully vaccinated, if not they have to quarantine for 14-day .

 - What is current situation in Bhutan amid COVID-19 pandemic ?

-Bhutan had total 2518 Confirmed cases, 2384 RECOVERED with just two death and 132 New Active case.
+Bhutan had total 2597 Confirmed cases, 2593 RECOVERED with just three death and 1 Active case.
 So far we have achieved vaccinating 95.6% of the eligible population.
 Due to Bhutan’s focus on safety and virus eradication, the reopening of tourism is unlikely before Autumn 2021.
 His Majesty the King is in the front line of the fight.

 - Where is Bhutan?

 Bhutan is a small landlocked nation located in the eastern Himalayas between India in South East and China in North.
 Its landscape ranges from subtropical plains and forests in the South to sub-alpine forests and snowy mountains in the North.